Photonsters/resin-reviews/resin-testing-method.md

 ### OTHER TESTS

+**Machinability**
+- Can it be sanded
+- Can it be tapped
+- Can it be drilled
 - Burn test (does it ignite, if so does it leave ash)
 - Suitable for casting? (define test method)
 - Heat resistance (how much heat does it take before failing integrity)